This vegetarian baked bean pasty is the perfect blend of cheese and flavour.

 Baked beans are a very useful store cupboard staple.
 They are delicious heated, straight from the tin, on buttered toast, and topped with egg and/or bacon, as well as being a staple baked potato filler.
 I also like to use them as a store cupboard ingredient, and jazz them up into a more exciting dish.
-Packed with protein containing pulses, a portion of baked beans also counts towards your five-a-day.
+Packed with protein containing pulses, a portion of baked beans also counts towards your five-a-day and is Vegetarian!

 Branston Baked Beans have recently been named by the respected Good Housekeeping Institute as the best bean, a fitting tribute just in time for their 10th birthday.
-Consumers agree with the GHI with 4 out of 5 of us preferring the taste of the Branston beans.
+Consumers agree with the GHI with 4 out of 5 of us preferring the taste of the Branston beans so they work perfectly in this baked bean pasty.

 - 1 tsp cooking oil